Xiangji Temple (Shaanxi): Tang dynasty

 In 681, during the reign of Emperor Gaozong of Tang dynasty (618–907), master Shandao, the founder of Pure Land Buddhism, died.
 To commemorate Shandao, his disciple Huaiyun (怀恽) established the temple, which became the first temple of Pure Land Buddhism.
 At that time, the emperor gave thousands of Sariras to the temple.
-When the poet Wang Wei visited the temple, he wrote a poem Visiting Xiangji Temple (过香积寺) to eulogize the beautiful scenery.
-Xiangji Temple was badly damaged in the An Lushan Rebellion.
+When the poet and official Wang Wei visited the temple, he wrote a poem Visiting Xiangji Temple (过香积寺) to eulogize the beautiful scenery.
+Xiangji Temple was badly damaged in the An Lushan Rebellion, especially during the eponymous Battle of Xiangji Temple.
 In 840, when Taoist believer Emperor Wuzong ascended the throne, he presided over the destruction of tens of thousands of temples, and confiscate temple lands and force monks to return to secular life.
 Xiangji Temple was devastated in the Great Anti-Buddhist Persecution.

 Song dynasty

 In the Song dynasty (960–1279), Pure Land Buddhism continued to prevail in China.
 In 978, in the 3rd year of Taiping Xingguo period of the Northern Song dynasty (960–1127), the temple was renamed "Kaili Temple" (开立寺).
 But it restored the original name soon.